Acadians: Flags

-The flag of the Acadians is the French tricolour, with the addition of a golden star in the blue field.
+The flag of the Acadians is the French tricolour, with the addition of a golden star in the blue field (see top of article).
 This symbolizes Saint Mary, Our Lady of the Assumption, patron saint of the Acadians and widely known as the "Star of the Sea".
-This flag was adopted in 1884 at the Second Acadian National Convention, held in Miscouche, Prince Edward Island.
+This flag was proposed by Father Marcel-François Richard and adopted in 1884 at the Second Acadian National Convention, held in Miscouche, Prince Edward Island.

 Acadians in the diaspora have adopted other symbols.
 The flag of Acadians in Louisiana, known as Cajuns, was designed by Thomas J. Arceneaux of the University of Louisiana at Lafayette.
 In 1974 it was adopted by the Louisiana legislature as the official emblem of the Acadiana region.
 The state has supported the culture, in part because it has attracted cultural and heritage tourism.

 In 2004 New England Acadians, who were attending Le Congrès Mondial Acadien in Nova Scotia, endorsed a design by William Cork for a New England Acadian flag.